-For other receivables, in order to minimise the credit risk, directors continuously monitor the settlement status and the level of exposure to ensure that follow-up action is taken to recover overdue debts.
-In determining the 12-month ECL for other receivables, the management of the Group has taken into account the historical default experience and forward-looking information, as appropriate.
-The Group has considered the consistently low historical default rate in connection with payments and thus no loss allowance was recognised.
+For other receivables amounted to HK\$285,000, in order to minimise the credit risk, directors continuously monitor the settlement status and the level of exposure to ensure that follow-up action is taken to recover overdue debts.
+In determining the 12m ECL for other receivables, the management of the Group has taken into account the historical default experience and forward-looking information, as appropriate.
+The Group has considered the consistently low historical default rate in connection with payments and forward-looking information and thus no loss allowance was recognised.